What is Education Foundation of Jackson Hole’s Role in TCSD School Fundraisers?

 • Any fundraising materials that use the TCSD#1 logo. the EFJH logo, or images of students must be approved prior to release

-• Peer to Peer: Donors can choose to support specific students taking part in a larger event.
+• Peer to Peer: Donors can choose to support students taking part in an event.
 This includes events like read-a-thons, art contests, etc. It’s a great way for kids to engage their families and friends in support of a good cause.
+Donations cannot be made to individual students or staff.

 • Ticketed Events: Donors can purchase a ticket for a one-time event.
 This is a wonderful way to raise community support by showcasing students’ talents.